FreddyWordingham/CodeCraft/src/paradigms.md

 Functional programming is a paradigm where programs are constructed by applying and composing functions.
 It emphasizes the use of pure functions, which avoid shared state and mutable data.
 In functional programming, the output value of a function depends only on its arguments, making it easier to predict and test.
 This paradigm is known for its expressiveness and is used in languages like Haskell and Scala.
-It's particularly suited for parallel processing and complex computations, fitting well with your interest in programming and physics.
+It's particularly suited for parallel processing and complex computations.

 Early Supporter: Lisp (1958).
 It's one of the earliest languages supporting functional programming, emphasizing functions and recursion.